harabchuk/django-ajax-auth/README.md

       });
 ```

-To save additional fields into your Profile model or similar you may defile a signal handler in handlers.py
+To save additional fields into your Profile model you may define a signal handler.

+handlers.py
 ```
 from ajax_auth.signals import registration_done
 from django.dispatch import receiver